msrxse/grouped-tasks-accordion/README.md

-# Lodgify Grouped Tasks
+# Grouped Tasks Accordion

-Take home exercise for Lodgify.
 A widget to shows the current progress of the profile creation of an user.
 Basically an accordion which content are tasks _(checkboxes)_.
 The user will be able to check/uncheck one of the tasks and see the progress bar change and if a group has all checked it should be marked in green.

 To start development server: